rizkybaihaqy/doi2yaml/readme.md

 $ nim build
 ```

-4. To use the app, run the binary
+4. To use the app, run the binary.

 ```bash
 $ ./doi2yaml